pawalt/spire-cockroach/README.md

 In these commands, the `parentID` specifies what agent is allowed to attest the specified workload.
 That x509 SPIFFE ID was created because we used the [x509pop node attestor](https://github.com/spiffe/spire/blob/main/doc/plugin_server_nodeattestor_x509pop.md) to attest our agent.
 In a production setting, all agent attestation would happen via selectors that look more meaninful (and don't require extra certificate minting) like AWS IIDs, K8s SATs, etc.

+Also note the `-dns` flag.
+This specifies the common name and DNS SAN for our workloads. **This is the piece of metadata that Cockroach uses to map certificates to users and nodes.**

 Now that we've got our registration entries in, we can start up the whole system:

 ```